qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ## Step 1.
 Create a collection

 You will be storing all of your vector data in a Qdrant collection.
 Let's call it `test_collection`.
-This collection will be using a doc production metric.
+This collection will be using a doc product distance metric to compare vectors.

 ```python